Requirements and Guidelines

 When Can I Expect My Results?

-Please plan to allow at least three weeks (15 business days) from the date a head is submitted for results to become available.
+Please plan to allow at least 3-4 weeks (15-20 business days) from the date a head is submitted for results to become available.

 Because moose samples are tested differently than deer and elk, their initial results may not be available for 15-20 working days or more.